bright-nickson/Klya-ai/DASHBOARD_ENHANCEMENT_SUMMARY.md

 ## Conclusion

-The AfriGrowth AI dashboard has been completely transformed with:
+The KLYA AI dashboard has been completely transformed with:
 - ✅ Comprehensive onboarding flow
 - ✅ Rich, interactive dashboard
 - ✅ Detailed analytics page